 This agreement is in compliance with the pertinent specifications of Section 58-64-25 of the North Carolina General Statutes.
-UMRH reserves the right to offer to new prospective residents alternative forms of Residency Agreements from time to time.
+UMRH reserves the right to offer to new prospective residents alternative forms of agreements from time to time.

-Audited Financial Statements of The United Methodist Retirement Homes, Incorporated (Includes Consolidated Operations of Croasdaile Village, Cypress Glen and Wesley Pines)
+Audited Financial Statements for

+The United Methodist

+Retirement Homes, Incorporated

+(Includes Consolidated Operations of

+Croasdaile Village, Cypress Glen

+and Wesley Pines)